sheryew/tp/docs/UserGuide.md

 ### Resetting all employees' leaves : `reset_leaves`

-Sets the months in which employees have taken leaves back to zero.
+Reset all employees to have no recorded leaves.

 Format: `reset_leaves`